 2020.08 — Narrative Listening project presented their project virtually at the Mid-Michigan Symposium for Undergraduate Research Experiences.
 Check out their presentation! https://youtu.be/M2H-DVjLcDI

-2020.03 — Graduate student Carrie Kroger will be presenting a talk at the 2020 New England Sequencing and Timing (NEST) meeting on April 4th at the University of Connecticut. https://musicdynamicslab.uconn.edu/home/nest/
+2020.03 — Graduate student Carrie Kroger presented a talk at the 2020 New England Sequencing and Timing (NEST) meeting on April 4th at the University of Connecticut. https://musicdynamicslab.uconn.edu/home/nest/

 2020.02 — Go check out the researcher bio for our newest member, Alperen!